Skip links

 15.13 Use of Mailjet

-1. Scope of the processing of personal data
+1. Scope of Processing of Personal Data

-– First and last names
+First and last name

 Mailjet’s server locations are in Frankfurt (Germany) and Saint-Ghislain (Belgium).
 A transfer of personal data outside the EU or EEA does not take place.
+Further information on data processing by Mailjet can be found here:

 https://www.mailjet.de/sicherheit-datenschutz/